|Image: Blaubeuren is located in a meander of the old Danube valley.|

 |Image: the cut-off meander spur between Schmiechen and Urspring.|

 During the Ice Ages, since 1.5 Million years BP, the Danube brought an increasing amout of detritus and started to partly fill in the valley it just created.
-The uplift of the Swabian Jura continued and during the Riß-Eiszeit (120.000 years BP) the Danube used a new bed some Kilometers to the south.
-The Blau, Schmiech and Ach rivers today use a valley, which they never could have formed.
+The uplift of the Swabian Jura continued and during the Riß-Eiszeit (120.000 years BP) the Danube used a new bed a dozen Kilometers to the south.
+The Blau, Schmiech and Ach rivers today use a valley, which those tiny brooks never could have formed.

 The spring of the Blau is called Blautopf, and has its own page.
-The river Ach is not the river Aach in the west of the Swabian Jura, which spring in the Aachtopf, although it is pronounced identical.
+The river Ach is not the river Aach in the west of the Swabian Jura, which springs in the famous Aachtopf, although it is pronounced identical.

 In many caves and shelters of the Blau valley, finds of the Stone Age were made.
-In the Alb-Donau-Kreis, the administrative area belonging to Ulm, archaeological excavations in more than 28 caves were made.
+In the Alb-Donau-Kreis, the administrative area belonging to Ulm, archaeological excavations took place in 28 caves.
 In the area belonging to Ehingen 19 caves were excavated.
 One of the caves is developed as a show cave, the Hohle Fels (Hollow Rock).
 The age of the oldest finds from this cave was determined, using the C14-dating, to be 50,000 years.
 The time of the highest number of finds, which is assumed to be the time of the most intensive inhabitation, is the Old Stone Age about 15,000 bis 11,000 years BP.

 Every year on Labor Day (the 1st of May), the city of Blaubeuren organizes the Cave Hike Blaubeuren.
 The goal is to walk a trail of 10km leading to the most important excavation sites (aka caves) between Blaubeuren and Schmiechen.
 This are caves like Hohler Fels, Brillenhöhle, Geißenklösterle and others.

 Most of those caves are closed during the year, to protect the archaeological remains.
 But on this day the archaeologists are on site and make tours.
 Some of those archaeologist are quite famous, and it is always a unique event with the possibility to be guided by them and have the possibility to ask them questions.